-Other income and expense consists mainly of interest income from investments, interest expense, exchange rate gains/losses from holding foreign currencies in bank accounts, and other non-operating items.
-Other income, net increased in the first half of fiscal 2001 and the second quarter compared with the corresponding periods a year earlier, primarily due to an increase in interest income from higher investment balances, partially offset by our share of operating losses in an early stage development company accounted for using the equity method.
+Other income, net consists mainly of interest income from investments, interest expense, exchange rate gains/losses from holding foreign currencies in bank accounts, and other non-operating items.
+Other income, net increased in the nine- and three- month periods ended June 30, 2001, compared with the corresponding periods a year earlier, primarily due to an increase in interest income from higher investment balances, partially offset by our share of operating losses in an early stage development company accounted for using the equity method.